nswerner/handmade/NOTES.md

-        - PUT: used to set exactly how we want (i.e. exclude the deleted product picture) -OPEN- Need to validate the presence of atleast one picture and render errors in Product Form -OPEN- Add a Are you sure? (this action is final) prompt to end listings -OPEN- Add first name/ last name to the User model and profile dropdown -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
+        - PUT: used to set exactly how we want (i.e. exclude the deleted product picture) -OPEN- Need to validate the presence of atleast one picture and render errors in Product Form -OPEN- Add a Are you sure? (this action is final) prompt to end listings -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
--OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- Quantity bug in cart
+-OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items